drotiro/boxfs2/README.md

 (oauth2) process and grant access to your box.com account.
 It's easy, just follow the instructions on the terminal and on your browser.

+The first mount can be quite slow because boxfs will fetch and cache info (metadata, not file contents!) about your folders.

 	Usage: boxfs [options] [mountpoint]